Carbon NewsGlobal Lithium Reserves and Resources Surge 52% in Q1 2024

-The global lithium industry witnessed significant growth in reserves and resources during the first quarter of 2024, surging to 303.5 million metric tons, a remarkable 52.2% increase compared to the same period in 2021, per S&P Global Commodity Insights.
+The global lithium industry witnessed significant growth in reserves and resources during the first quarter of 2024.
+It increases compared to the same period in 2021.
+This uptrend aligns with the 2023 trajectory, where lithium reserves and resources expanded by roughly 37 million metric tons.

 Nonetheless, experts suggest a prevailing upward trajectory in lithium demand and lithium prices since 2016.
 However, short-term challenges such as recent price corrections and surpluses in battery metals have been noted.